random0v0/AmadeusEmber/README.md

 -Recommendations
 1. Android version 9.0 or higher required.
 2. When using the web version, a Chromium-based browser is recommended.
 Please use the latest version of the Chromium-based browser.
-3. If it doesn't work in IOS, try running it in browser desktop mode.

 -Features